 Soup simmering on stove in red pot.

-Cover and simmer: Stir well, bring to a boil, then reduce to simmer.
-Cover and cook vegetable soup for 25 minutes, or until the potato is fork-tender.
+Cover and simmer: Stir well, then bring to a boil, reduce to simmer, cover, and cook for 25 minutes, or until the potato is fork-tender.

 Zucchini and corn added to a pot of soup on the stove.